samsaid/twitter-sentiment-analysis/README.md

 True:- Positive: 25, Negative: 67: Neutral: 22
 False:- Positive: 33, Negative 18, Neutral: 34

-Average character length length from the sample of 200 tweets: 138.1
+Average character length from the sample of 200 tweets: 138.1

 ### Discussion
 The model implemented in this repository based on our testing data has an average of 57.7% accuracy on tweets.
 Noted observations during analysis is that shorter Tweets with approximately 10 words or less were defaulted to the neutral classification which impacted the accuracy of the model.